 It will give you panoramic views from east to west and you’ll get to see several bends of the Colorado River.
 This is also where Grandview Trail begins but beware- it is very steep and can be dangerous in winter!

-It is a great pit-stop, especially if you’re traveling to Horseshoe Bend with children.
+It is a great pit stop, especially if you’re traveling to Horseshoe Bend with children.
+This is also a fantastic place to put on your Colorado to California itinerary if your final destination is not Arizona.

 Where to Stay in Page, AZ & Nearby